dingtianding/dingtianding/README.md

 ### Hi, I'm Dean 👋

 CPA turned software engineer.
-I spent ~8 years in public accounting and tax (PwC, then CPA consulting) before moving into software — so I build the tools, and increasingly the *services*, I used to wish existed.
+My background is public accounting and tax (PwC, then CPA consulting) — now I build the tools, and increasingly the *services*, I used to wish existed.

 ## 🏛️ DCB — an AI-Native Service Company